eslawski/react-iiif-viewer/README.md

 IIIF images are delivered via a IIIF compatible image server.
 This server is responsible for breaking down large images into small tiles.
 The browser then makes requests for these tiles as the user zooms/pans around the image.
 As the user zooms in deeper, high resolution tiles are requested in order to maintain quality and performance.
 Fetched tiles are stitched together in real-time resulting in seamless user experience.

 #### Where do I get these IIIF compatible images?
 [The Getty](https://www.getty.edu/) hosts thousands of images available for free use via their [Open Content Program](http://www.getty.edu/about/whatwedo/opencontent.html).

-If you would like to create IIIF images you can also upload and host a small collection of your own for free at [iiifhosting.com](https://www.iiifhosting.com/).
+Or, if you would like to create IIIF images you can also upload and host a small collection of your own for free at [iiifhosting.com](https://www.iiifhosting.com/).

 ### Installation